Three Hawaiians infected with COVID-19 despite being vaccinated | ExBulletin

 This is one of three “breakthrough” cases identified by the health department that vaccinated people have been infected with the virus.
 The Ministry of Health said the case was not surprising given that 165,000 people in Hawaii have been fully vaccinated and the vaccine has proven to be about 95% effective.
 None of the three became seriously ill or told others about it.

 “The really important thing is that vaccination can prevent serious illness, hospitalization and death.
-That’s what vaccines really need for us,” said the Health Department.
-Dr. Libby Char, director of the company, said in a press release.
+That’s what we really need a vaccine for us,” said the Health Department.
+Dr. Libby Char, who is responsible for the disease, said in a press release. ..
 “Thankfully, their symptoms were very mild.
 This is exactly the protection that the vaccine provides, but they can be infected with COVID.”

 The news was announced as part of Department Weekly Cluster Report..
 Traveling out of Hawaii was a common thread among people infected with the virus, especially atypical cases.